Mongolia History, Language and Culture

 History of Mongolia

-The Hunnu (Xiongnu) Empire was the first great confederation of tribes to occupy the land of present day Mongolia and its raiding parties caused the Chinese to build the Great Wall of China.
-Under the leadership of Genghis Khan, the Mongols emerged in the 13th century and quickly amassed an empire that stretched from Korea to Hungary.
+The Hunnu (Xiongnu) Empire was the first great confederation of tribes to occupy the land of present-day Mongolia.
+It was these raiding tribes that ultimately caused the Chinese to build the Great Wall of China.
+Under the leadership of Genghis Khan, the Mongol Empire (1206-1368) stretched from Korea to Hungary.
 Even today, Mongolians view this period as their golden age and Khan still enjoys God-like reverence.

-Mongolia’s foreign relations are necessarily dominated by its giant neighbours, China and Russia, and based on bilateral friendship treaties.
-However, the Mongolians have also quietly developed increasingly closer links with the West and in 2003, a small but symbolically significant contingent of Mongolian troops was despatched to support the US-led military operation in Iraq.
+Mongolia's foreign relations are dominated by its giant neighbours, China and Russia, and based on various bilateral friendship treaties.
+However, in recent times, the Mongolians have quietly begun developing closer ties with the West.
+In 2003, for example, a small but symbolically significant contingent of Mongolian troops was dispatched to Iraq to support the US-led military operation.

 Did you know?

-• Mongolia’s first rock band, Soyol Erdene, formed in 1971 and were heavily criticised by the government for their Merseybeat sound.
+• Mongolia's first pop-rock band, Soyol Erdene, formed in 1971.
 They are still active today.

-• The country’s main festival, Naadam, has existed for centuries and is held throughout the country in midsummer when participants compete in horse racing, archery and traditional Mongolian wrestling.
+• The country's main festival, Naadam, in which participants compete in horse racing, archery and traditional Mongolian wrestling, known as bökh, has existed for centuries and is held throughout the country in July.

 Religion in Mongolia